stephenkocsis14/Multiple-Sequence-Alignment-and-Phylogenetic-Tree/README.md

 This R code is used and meant as an example.
 Example fasta format input data is provided as whole genome shotgun DNA sequence data from _Sola senegalensis_ in July 2021.

+There is also simple Python code to pull NCBI taxonomy tree for this project and save it in png format.

 1. Paradis E, Schliep K (2019). “ape 5.0: an environment for modern phylogenetics and evolutionary analyses in R.” _Bioinformatics_, *35*, 526-528. doi:10.1093/bioinformatics/bty633 <https://doi.org/10.1093/bioinformatics/bty633>.